innoq/iqvoc/README.md

 6. Boot up the app using `rails s` (or `passenger start` if you use passenger)
 7. Login via `admin@iqvoc` / `cooluri` (requires step 5. to be run)

+## Compatibility

+iQvoc is fully compatible with Ruby 1.9.2, 1.8.7 and JRuby 1.6.

 ## Customization

 There are many hooks providing support for your own classes and configuration.
 The core app